mpievolbio-scicomp/cancer_sim/README.md

 programmatically via the ```CancerSimulationParameters``` class.
 A documented example is included in the released distribution and reproduced here:

-    $> cat tests/params.py
+    $> cat/params.py

-    # Grid size (value presents the size of both x and y axis)
+    # Number of mesh points in each dimension
-    matrixSize                      = 10
+    matrix_size                      = 100

-    # The number of generations to simulate (scales the simulation run time)
+    # Number of generations to simulate.
-    num_of_generations              = 2
+    num_of_generations              = 20

-    # Probability of cell division for cells without advantagous mutation
+    # Number of divisions per generation.
     div_probability                 = 1

-    # Probability of cell division for cells with advantagous mutation
+    # Number of division for cells with mutation.
     fittnes_advantage_div_prob      = 1

-    # Probability of cell death for cells without advantagous mutation
+    # Fraction of cells that die per generation.
-    death_probability               = 0
+    dying_fraction                   = 0.1

-    # Probability of cell death for cells with advantagous mutation
+    # Fraction of cells with mutation that die per generation.
     fitness_advantage_death_prob    = 0.0

-    # Rate of mutation.
+    # Rate of mutations.
     mut_rate                        = 0.8

-    # Probability for an advantagous mutation
+    # Probability that a mutation is advantagous (??).
     advantageous_mut_prob           = 1

-    # Number of mutations per division
+    # Number of mutations per cell division.
     mut_per_division                = 1

-    # Timestep when an advantagous mutation occurs.
+    # Time after which adv. mutations occur.
-    time_of_adv_mut                 = 50000
+    time_of_adv_mut                 = 2

-    # Number of clones (??)
+    # Factor to scale the simulation to actual cell count numbers.
     num_of_clonal                   = 1

+    # Tumour multiplicity.
+    tumour_multiplicity             = None

 The simulation is started from the command line.
 The syntax is